Ce1ectric/groundmeas/README.md

 - function call groundmeas.analytics.rho_f_model(list_of_measurement_ids) -> {a:xx, b:xx, c:xx}, R^2 value
 ## Location all over the world
 - change Location Model to add N,S or E,W for longitude and lattitude

+## field validators for the models
+- implement pydanctic field validators